aaguad3/Panda-Jump/README.md

 ![](panda.png)

-This is my final project based off the google offline dinosaur game.
+A recreation the google offline dinosaur game.
 Press spacebar or up arrow to jump.